 With ISO 16218, there has been an international standard for natural cosmetics for a few years, in which, for example, cosmetic ingredients are divided into categories.
 However, this ISO regulation is viewed critically, as the requirements are not very high and in some cases fall short of the requirements of various associations.

 Currently, cosmetic products containing microplastics are frequently the subject of discussion among consumer portals and environmental associations.
 Consumers are therefore increasingly paying attention to using products without microplastics.

 For this reason, many companies have voluntarily signed a disclaimer on the use of microplastics in their products.
-However, there is currently (still) no ban on microplastics in cosmetic products.

 The totality of all information on the packaging or label of a cosmetic product is subject to EU cosmetics legislation.
 For example, the components of the INCI are listed as ingredients in a specified order.
 In addition, the 26 allergenic fragrances that may be used in cosmetic products are subject to mandatory labeling.
 Further regulations must be observed when specifying the best-before date.

 The following laboratories from the Tentamus Group offer cosmetic testing: